Gaius-Augustus/Augustus/README-testing.md

 ```
 YOURPYTHON executeTestCGP.py --chunk=1 --run
 ```
-to run prediction using minimal FASTAs (expected running time 1h c.ca).
+this command runs prediction using minimal FASTAs (expected running time 1h c.ca).
 Results are stored in example/cgp12way/out1run.
 ```
 YOURPYTHON executeTestCGP.py --chunk=1 --eval
 ```
-to compute accuracy for prediction obtained using minimal FASTAs.
+this command computes accuracy for some prediction obtained using minimal FASTAs.
 Results are stored in example/cgp12way/out1result.
 Chunk parameter can be set to be any chunk, provided data are available for it (e.g. MAF, SQlite db).

 # ADVANCED
 Todo add description of advanced use here